 The “Agile Manifesto” arrived (2001) with its initial focus on creating an “agile mindset” in the development of software.
 About this same time lean management and thinking started expanding beyond its manufacturing roots and emphasis on simple waste elimination tools, into product and service development, and professional services and a shift toward a focus on improving value-creation.

-The Kanban Method’s general properties/practices reflect this as well with guidence that leads organizations and teams toward first stabilzing their product and service development workflows, then toward estalishing a capabiity that produces observable, repeatable, measurable, and predictable delivery of value (flow).
+The Kanban Method’s general properties/practices reflect this as well with guidance that leads organizations and teams toward first stabilizing their product and service development workflows, then toward establishing a capability that produces observable, repeatable, measurable, and predictable delivery of value (flow).